Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 ## Technologies used:

- - **Python** - an interpreted, object-oriented, high-level programming language
+ - **Python** - an interpreted, object-oriented, high-level programming language.
+ - **Google Drive API** - allows you to create apps that leverage Google Drive cloud storage.
  - **Google Sheets** - A web-based application that enables users to create, update and modify spreadsheets and share the data online in real time.

 ## Unfixed buds: